apache/incubator-brooklyn/docs/guide/start/managing-cli.md

 If an entity name is annoyingly long to type, the entity can be renamed:

 {% highlight bash %}
-$ br app Tomcat entity TomcatServer:Wx7r rename server
+$ br app Tomcat ent TomcatServer:Wx7r rename server
 {% endhighlight %}

 ## Sensors